Andover-Robotics/ARC-Inventory/README.md

 - Back end: Michael Peng

 Summary of Features:
-    This system allows users to add, remove, search for, and keep track of the whereabouts of parts needed to build the robot.
+    This system allows users to add, remove, search for, and keep track of the whereabouts of parts needed to build the robots.
+Using Google’s Identity Verifier(?), the system manages various levels of access to maintain security.
+In the future, it will also have a Bill-of-Materials feature, which can be adapted to several purposes within ARC.
+ARC-Inventory was created using Test-Driven Development, and those interested in seeing the test cases should navigate to the Foundation (?) folder.

-- Remove parts
+When the system is finished, it will be accessible by club members on (link).
 - Search for a part — by what criteria?
 - Bill-of-materials?
 Where if anywhere on GH has Michael put this?
 - Identity verification - whitelist